1:500 3d-print

 Examples

-Completing the Moodle Quiz in the end of this section enables you to enrol for all other workshop introductions and in-person classes that we offer to access the wood, plaster, or digital workshop of the Raplab.
+Upon completing the Moodle Introduction and Safety Quiz at the end of this section, you will be eligible to enroll for all other workshop introductions and in-person classes.

 Who is this course for?